Quick Answer

 - Perform routine yard maintenance weekly or bi-weekly to prevent debris from accumulating into a massive project.

-- Use a mulching mower to shred leaves directly back into your lawn, which reduces waste and fertilizes the grass.
+- Utilize a mulching mower to shred leaves and grass clippings directly back into your lawn, reducing waste and fertilizing the grass.

-- Start a compost pile for grass clippings, weeds, and other suitable organic matter to reduce what you need to have hauled away.
+- Start a compost pile or use a compost bin for untreated grass clippings, leaves, and other suitable organic matter to reduce what needs to be hauled away.

 Frequently Asked Questions